twelve-factor/twelve-factor/content/identity.md

 - Ensure the injection approach is consistent across local, CI, and production environments.

-#### 3. Backing services validate the workload identity credentials upon connection.
+#### 3. Backing services validate workload identity credentials.

-When an app connects, the backing service verifies that the supplied credentials are authentic, unexpired, and correctly scoped for the request.
+When an app connects or makes a request, the backing service verifies that the supplied credentials are authentic, unexpired, and correctly scoped.

 ##### Examples